 Admission induction arrangements

 Every effort is made to ensure that children settle quickly and happily into both nursery and school.
 Intakes to the nursery are staggered initially, enabling staff to give children more attention during their first weeks.
 Shorter sessions can be arranged if children experience difficulty in settling.
-Before starting school, all children will have had at least two preliminary visits.
+Before starting school, all children will have had a preliminary visit.
 A settling in period is planned for the first few weeks of term beginning with half days and then gradually lengthening the school day until children are happy to stay for a full day.